Plymouth Lifeboat Station: Area of operation

+Station awards

-On 13 January 1942, during the Second World War, the RNLB Robert and Marcella Beck was called out to a Sunderland flying boat of the Royal Australian Air Force which had been blown onto rocks in a storm.
+On 13 January 1942, during the Second World War, the RNLB Robert and Marcella Beck was called out to a Sunderland flying boat of the Royal Australian Air Force, which had been blown onto rocks in a storm.
 The lifeboat crew managed to get a rope across to the aircraft and towed it and the crew to safety.
-Coxswain Walter Crowther took was awarded a bronze medal for leading the rescue.
+Coxswain Walter Crowther was awarded a bronze medal for leading the rescue.

 A bronze medal was awarded to Coxswain John Dare "for his courage, determination and excellent seamanship" on 16 January 1974.
 A Danish coaster, the Merc Enterprise had capsized 26 mi south of Rame Head.
-The RNLB Thomas Forehead and Mary Rowse fought through hurricane-force winds to reach the casualty.
-A helicopter managed to winch 7 people out of the water while the lifeboat searched for other survivors but failed to find any.
-Another bronze medal rescue involving the Thomas Forehead and Mary Rowse II took place on 15 February 1978.
+The RNLB Thomas Forehead and Mary Rowse (ON 890) fought through hurricane-force winds to reach the casualty.
+A helicopter managed to winch seven people out of the water while the lifeboat searched unsuccessfully for other survivors.
+Another bronze medal rescue involving its successor Thomas Forehead and Mary Rowse II (ON 1028) took place on 15 February 1978.
 The Elly Gerda ran aground near Looe in a Force 8 storm.
-The lifeboat managed to rescue 2 of the trawler's crew but the heavy seas then washed the trawler off the rocks.
+The lifeboat managed to rescue two of the trawler's crew but the heavy seas then washed the trawler off the rocks.
 The lifeboat escorted it back into harbour and then returned to Plymouth, where it had left its berth nearly 14 hours earlier.
 The RNLI awarded medals to both the Coxswain, Patrick Marshall, and the Mechanic, Cyril Alcock, "for their courage, determination and seamanship".

 The lifeboat crew saved a yacht in a Force 9 gale and rain storm in 2002.
 Second Coxswain Sean Marshall was awarded a bronze medal for his bravery and the 'Thanks of the Institute Inscribed on Vellum' was given to Coxswain David Milford.

 The five crew of a French trawler abandoned ship on 25 February 1985 but were rescued from their life-raft by the Plymouth lifeboat.
 Coxswain John Dare was given the 'Thanks of the Institution Inscribed on Vellum' for leading the rescue.
-Patrick Marshall received the same recognition for saving a fishing boat with its crew of 5 which was dragging its anchor in a storm on 6 September 1995.
+Patrick Marshall received the same recognition for saving a fishing boat with its crew of five, which was dragging its anchor in a storm on 6 September 1995.

-Facilities

-Since 1992 the all-weather lifeboat has been moored afloat in the Millbay Marina, which is on the eastern side of the outer basin.
-The inshore lifeboat is kept next to it in a floating cradle.

-Crew facilities and storage are in the old Customs Office on the quay close to the moorings.
-This is a Grade II Listed building which was erected in 1850 to the design of George Wightwick.
-It is built from granite, octagonal in plan and three storeys high.
-This gave the customs officers all-round views of the area.